Men Without Women (Murakami short story collection): "Kino"

 Kino, with the help of his retiring aunt, decides to open up a bar after he finds out his wife's affair with her lover, his co-worker.
-At first no one shows up but a cat, which he lets stay indefinitely.
+At first, no one shows up but a cat, which he lets stay indefinitely.
 A week later, a mysterious man, Kamita, begins to frequent the bar because he finds the establishment a soothing place to read.
 Some time after, two customers cause a ruckus and Kino asks them to leave.
 They react threateningly, but Kamita insists and they redirect their enmity towards him.
 The three customers go outside, and shortly afterwards, Kamita returns and says that those men will not disturb Kino again.

-A week later, Kino notes a particular woman who frequents the bar, but on this occasion, her male companion is absent; she interests him because of their mutual fondness of jazz.
+A week later, Kino notes a particular woman who frequents the bar.
+However, on this occasion, her male companion is absent; she interests him because of their mutual fondness of jazz.
 After everyone else has left, she reveals her body to him; she has many scars, the result of cigarette burns.
 They subsequently have sex all night in Kino's upstairs bedroom.

 After his divorce is finalized, his wife comes to his bar to settle a few last matters.
 She says sorry, but Kino is unable to even understand the meaning of the apology.
-Some time later, the cat disappears and does not return; snakes begin to show up regularly instead.
+Some time later, the cat disappears and does not return; instead, snakes begin to show up regularly.
 He calls his aunt for advice, and she suggests that it could be an omen.
-Kamita returns, and tells him that he has been working for his aunt and insists that he temporarily close the bar and go on a trip to soul search.
+Kamita returns, and tells him that he has been working for his aunt and insists that he temporarily close the bar and go on a trip to soul-search.
 During his trip, he sees people happy doing mundane work and wonders about his own life.
 During a night when he perceives there is strange knocking on his door, he comes to terms with himself, realizing that he has been living for so long in apathy.